maikel/FiniteVolumeSolver/README.md

 - `.clang-format` Format definitions for this project.
 Auto-format files with the tool `clang-format`

 # Build Instructions

+This project has currently the follwing dependencies on third party libraries

+- [Eigen3](https://eigen.tuxfamily.org) for basic linear algebra and vectorization.
+- [fmtlib](http://fmtlib.net), a library to format string which got partially standardized in C++20.
+- [boost](https://www.boost.org) hana for simpler template meta programming and some basic reflection.
+- [SAMRAI](https://github.com/LLNL/SAMRAI) an optional AMR library.
+- [AMReX](https://amrex-codes.github.io) an optional AMR library.

+## SAMRAI

 To build this example you will need an installed [SAMRAI](https://github.com/LLNL/SAMRAI) version with [CMake](https://cmake.org) support.
 To install such a SAMRAI version download the newest SAMRAI from git